-After literally hunting for news and information about this drama, I finally have enough to try to piece together a plot (somewhat) and share it with you all.
+After literally hunting for news and information about Suspicious Partner, I finally have enough to try to piece together a plot (somewhat) and share it with you all.
 The entire production team seems to be teasing fans with vague yet, humorous teasers and a few images that have been dropping here and there.
 And as funny and witty as the teasers are, while the posters look beautiful and vibrant, the main plot is edgy and somewhat intense – the show is either bringing together the best of both worlds or we may feel flabbergasted once it airs, all our expectations thrown out the window.

 If you have no idea what I’m talking about, by all means check out the official teasers; they’re parodies of elections in Korea, reminding people to vote and even Goblin showing interactions between the male and female lead in a witty way.
 That being said, when I read the character descriptions, I was quite surprised because they contrasted with what I saw in the teasers.
 The official trailers however, are more to the point and depict the drama for what it really is.

 Suspicious Partner is about a former Prosecutor, Noh Ji Wook (Ji Chang Wook) who switches over to be a private attorney and a Justice Department intern, Eun Bong Hee (Nam Ji Hyun) who team up to solve a case of an amnesiac murderer.
 Through various misunderstandings and vague clues, Bong Hee becomes a murder suspect and it’s up to the two of them to clear her name.